noidexe/godot-version-manager/README.md

 ![image](https://user-images.githubusercontent.com/526829/138571544-61a933af-6f1a-4e11-8f3c-eafdfab4df5d.png)

+## Installation
+### Windows:
+Unzip and double-click.
+Extraction of downloaded versions requires powershell
+### Linux:
+Unzip and double-click.
+Extraction of downloaded versions requires `unzip` which, if not installed, should be available in your distro repository
+### OSX:
+- Should auto extract after download
+- You need to run `sudo xattr -r -d com.apple.quarantine path/to/Godot Version Manager.app` since unsigned binaries get marked as untrusted otherwise.
+Feel free to build the project yourself if you don't trust the prebuilt binaries
+- Double click Godot Version Manager.app

 ## Features
 - Automatically download and install any version of Godot from a drop-drown menu. (requires powershell for extraction)
 - Show or hide alpha, beta, rc versions from download drop-down.